michaelrkytch/streamsum/README.md

 ### Extending cache types

 ## Usage
-streamsum is system, not a library.
+streamsum is intended to be a self-contained subsystem, not a library.
 It uses `com.stuartsierra.component` to manage lifecycle.

 ## License